webrecorder/browsertrix/frontend/docs/docs/develop/docs.md

 ### Headings

-All headings should be set in [title case](https://en.wikipedia.org/wiki/Title_case).
+All headings should be in [MLA style title case](https://capitalizemytitle.com/style/MLA/).

 ##### Example